Single-Use Item Regulations

 NOTE TO BUSINESSES: Surfrider Pacific Rim will be visiting businesses in Tofino and Ucluelet and offering to take unused single-use plastic straws and plastic check-out bags.
 Bags will be recycled through SonBird Refuse and Recycling, and straws will be recycled through Terracycle Canada.
 You can also contact Surfrider Pacific Rim for advice on switching to sustainable alternatives for bags and straws, and receive guidance on other Ocean Friendly business practices!
 Stay tuned for pick-up dates.

 Email firstname.lastname@example.org to discuss and learn more.

 Single Use Plastic Bylaw

-The new Bylaw is being developed in partnership with the District of Ucluelet, Surfrider Pacific Rim, and the Ucluelet Aquarium, and intends to reduce single-use plastic waste in West Coast communities, the landfill, and the marine environment.
+The new Bylaw was developed in partnership with the District of Ucluelet, Surfrider Pacific Rim, and the Ucluelet Aquarium, and intends to reduce single-use plastic waste in West Coast communities, the landfill, and the marine environment.

 Questions can be directed to Elyse Goatcher-Bergmann, Manager of Corporate Services, email@example.com.

 - No plastic bags or plastic straws may be sold or provided by businesses (see exemptions below);

 - Prohibits “Biodegradable” or “Compostable” plastic bags and straws- these materials contaminate existing recycling streams and do not adequately decompose in a landfill or the environment;

 - Avoids rebound to excessive paper and reusable bags by adding a minimum price of no-less than 25 cents for paper, and $2.00 for reusable bags (these fees are kept by businesses - not remitted to the District of Tofino);